 - 4 large brown onions, peeled

-- 12 cloves smoked garlic, peeled (if you can't get smoked garlic, just add a tablespoon of smoked paprika to the onions)
+- 12 cloves smoked garlic, peeled (if you can't get smoked garlic, just add 2 teaspoons of smoked paprika to the onions)

 - 8 long red chillies